alejandro-onatra/compose-openapi/README.md

 This is a useful way to actually start the Open APi server with some Swagg!!

 #### Disclaimer
-<sub>Only MAC OSX and Linux based operating systems supported</sub>
+<sup>Only MAC OSX and Linux based operating systems supported</sup>

 ## Configuration